 Here’s a scarce, 19th Century redware pitcher in excellent condition.
 Very folksy, it has a bulbous shape along with a pinched spout and an applied handle.
-It stands about 9 inches high and its widest point is about 7 inches in diameter.
+It stands about 10 inches high and its widest point is about 7 1/2 inches in diameter.
+The bottom measures 4 inches across.
 Coated in lead glaze and colored with the use of oxides, it is primarily green with orange/ mustard mottling inside and out.
 The glaze stops short of the bottom of the piece and the underside is completely unglazed.
-Around the midsection are three whimsical flower decorations that were hand applied.
+Around the exterior about a third of the way down is a whimsical chain-like decoration that was hand applied.
 Normally, rugged, 1800s redware pieces saw plenty of use in their day and surviving examples that turn up today have damage.
 Remarkably, this pitcher is very well preserved and not cracked or chipped.
+There is some pitting inside the piece from past use and wear.
 It’s a beautiful example of utilitarian pottery that wasn’t consider special back in its time, but now has become a very collectible and desirable item!

 We accept payment through Etsy Payments, PayPal, and by check or money order.

 We ship immediately upon receipt of payment unless otherwise notified to do otherwise.
 Our items are typically shipped via USPS Priority Mail and FedEx.
 We ship furniture and larger items by truck or air freight.

 Full 5-day return option for all items as long as they are in original, undamaged condition.